 I have just arrived to Toronto for treatment

-- Supporting patients at clinic visits (attends with patient/family)
+- Support a patient at clinic visits (attends with patient/family)

-- Assistance with applications for financial and transportation services
+- Assist with applications for financial and transportation services

 Who can help me with any questions I may have?